 Why would a church need a Parish Nurse/FCN?

-It is common for a health care system to assist in a start up of a parish nurse program in the church.
-When the Parish Nurse ministry first began, the hospital paid 75% of the nurse’s salary and the church paid for 25%.
-Each year the hospital went down 25%, until the church was paying 100% of the income.
-A medical system, such as a hospital or nursing home community may be offering this method of assistance in many areas of the United States.
+There are some health care systems that will assist in the start up of a parish nurse or health ministry program in the church.
+A medical system, hospital, or continuing care community may be offering this method of assistance in many areas of the United States.

-For information about the other 8 Regions,and local areas, please contact the Regional Directors..
-Need to find your Region?
-Click on "Find your Region" on the top of this page, right side.
+For information about your Region, and local areas, please contact your Regional Directors.
+If you are not sure of your Region, click on "Find your Region" on the top of this page, right side.
 Some of the Regions have funds that might be able to be tapped for a small contribution toward start up funds.

-Grants are another method of starting up a Parish Nurse program in a church community.
-Region 3 awards 3-4 grants of up to $500 each year for start up programs.
+Grants are another method of starting up a Parish Nurse program in a church community Region 3 awards 2-3 grants of up to $500 each year for start up programs.
 Check under your ELCA Region or call your Regional Representative for more information.

 National grant possibilities include:

 Church foundations have often supported start-up costs and salary for Parish Nurses in their congregations.